-Prospective homeowners who are considering of living in Santa Ponsa will come to know there is a wealth of offerings in the area, and –according to residents– it has the best weather on the island too!
+Prospective homeowners who are considering of living in Santa Ponsa will come to know there is a wealth of offerings in the area, and –according to residents– it has the best weather on Mallorca too!

 Luxurious dwellings with undisturbed sea views are what defines property in Santa Ponsa, with many superyacht owners choosing to make a home, second residence, or holiday house from one of the modern villas that line the stunning cliffs between Port Adriano and the large golden Santa Ponsa beach.

 Catering to the rich and famous since 1928, as well as sun seekers since the ’70s, the resort town with a population of over 10,000 and its surroundings host an abundance of highly sought-after amenities with some open year-round.

 Santa Ponsa is not only a 20-minute drive from Palma, but it boasts three golf courses, international-class tennis grounds, picturesque beaches, a historic marina, and one of the most modern ports in the Mediterranean.

 Santa Ponsa’s historical significance should not go unrecognised either, the marina Club Nautico Santa Ponsa was the site of arrival for King James I which led to the re-conquest of the Balearic Islands from the Moors in 1229, and up on the hilltop Puig de sa Morisca, are remains of a Talaiotic settlement that dates back thousands of years.